devansh08/remembuf.nvim/README.md

 # remembuf.nvim

 Simple plugin to remember the sizes splits/windows layouts in a tab page and restore them.
+It also provides commands to zoom and unzoom windows (like tmux).
 This should help avoid resetting of split sizes when new/existing splits are opened/closed (e.g.: Opening nvim-tree etc.).

 ## Installation